<>

 A typical Scroll project folder, excluding the files built by Scroll, looks like this:

-📁yourDomainName.org about.scroll firstPost.scroll index.scroll header.scroll footer.scroll anImageInTheArticle.png
+📁yourDomainName.org about.scroll helloWorld.scroll index.scroll header.scroll footer.scroll anImageInTheArticle.png

 When you run scroll build, Scroll reads those files and generates the outputs right in that site's folder.